AlainParadis/wil/portfolio-review-2025-09-13.md

 <h2>Question Bank</h2>

 Feel free to choose from these questions.
-They may be useful during your portfolio review.
+They may be useful during your talks with reviewers.

 <h3>About Professional Standards</h3>
 <ul>